xyj77/MCF-3D-CNN/README.md

 [Keras-Project-Template](https://github.com/Ahmkel/Keras-Project-Template)

 ## Citation
-If you use this code for your research, please cite our papers.
+If you use this code or data for your research, please cite our papers.
 ```
 @inproceedings{IGTA 2018,
     title={Temporal-Spatial Feature Learning of Dynamic Contrast Enhanced-MR Images via 3D Convolutional Neural Networks},